-Steamboat Springs Two accidents, including one involving a train and a semitrailer, caused minor injuries this morning along U.S. Highway 40 west of Steamboat Springs.
+Steamboat Springs Two accidents, including one involving a train and a semitrailer, caused minor injuries Monday morning along U.S. Highway 40 west of Steamboat Springs.

 Copley said Martin will receive a citation for the incident, but he could not specify the charge.
 An engineer, trainee and conductor on the train were not injured, Copley said.

 Joe Duksa, president of D&D, said Martin likely did not see or hear the train coming down the tracks.